scottlaird/drivelist/README.md

 ## Building

 You'll need to have a recent Go compiler installed.
+This also depends on having `libzfs` installed; on Ubuntu you can install this via `apt install libzfslinux-dev`.

 Then do something like this:

 ```
   $ go checkout https://github.com/scottlaird/drivelist.git